 Latex paint such as ours can be thrown into the trash only after it has been fully dried out.
 If you have a small amount of paint left in your can, remove the lid and allow it to dry out and solidify, then you can toss it in with your regular household trash.

 If you have a larger amount of paint to dispose of, our favorite hack is kitty litter which helps dry your paint out faster.
 Stir in equal parts kitty litter into your paint can (or a larger, leakproof container if needed) until it starts to thicken.
 Then let it sit until it's fully dried out, usually about 24 hours.
-Once it's dry, you can throw the dried paint bits in the garbage.
+Once it's dry, you can throw the dried paint bits in the garbage and recycle the empty paint can.

 Remember, when getting rid of paint, never pour leftovers down the drain or into the ground.